How to Prevent Falls for Elderly: The Ultimate Fall Prevention Checklist

 The key to reducing the chances of elderly people falling is to eliminate as many of the risks as possible.
 Walk through every room of the home and use these checklists as a guide to look for fall risks.
 Often, seniors will not want things in their home moved or “disturbed”.
 They may want to compromise, but remember there is no compromising their safety.

-Falls are common among the elderly - too common in fact.
-The CDC reports that 29 million older Americans had falls in 2014. leading to 7 million injuries.
+Falls are common among the elderly – too common in fact.
+The CDC reports that 29 million older Americans had fallen in 2014. leading to 7 million injuries.
 More than 27,000 deaths a year are caused by falls.
 Preventing falls in the first place is serious business.

 Preventing Senior Falls in the Living Room

 Elderly falls are very common in the living room.
 Think about it.
 This is the room where seniors spend most of their day.
 Perhaps this is where they watch TV from their favorite recliner.
 Or it’s the room where they read the newspaper or a good book.
 Since they spend so much time in this room, they also come in and out of the room several times a day.
 This is when the opportunity for a fall happens.

 - Look at the senior’s footwear.
 All shoes should have firm soles and be secured including slippers.
 Loose, floppy shoes may come off while walking.